MaddieAnita/nc-news/README.md

 (TO UPDATE)

 - Articles: CREATE, READ, UPDATE, DELETE articles.
-Pagination on articles available with a total count feature which also takes into account any filters applied
+Pagination on articles available with a total count feature which also takes into account any filters applied.
+You can also filter by topic & featured.
 - Comments: CREATE, READ, UPDATE, DELETE comments and comments on from specific articles.
 Pagination available on comments by article ID
 - Topics: CREATE and READ topics available
 - Users: READ users and READ users by username